horzadome/atom-h1-black-ui/README.md

 - Hide the  __dock buttons__.

 To make changes, go to `Settings > Themes > One Dark UI > Settings` or the cog icon next to the theme picker.

+### Special thanks
+> H1 Black is based on [One Dark UI](https://atom.io/themes/one-dark-ui) theme

+> The font used in the screenshot is [SauceCodePro Nerd Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/SourceCodePro).
+> In case you haven't tried [Nerd Fonts](https://nerdfonts.com/) yet, you [definitely should](https://github.com/ryanoasis/nerd-fonts).

 ### Customize